isomorphic-software/smartclient-docs/classes/PickList.md

 The data will be retrieved via a "fetch" operation on the DataSource, passing the [PickList.pickListCriteria](#attr-picklistpicklistcriteria) (if set) as criteria, and passing [PickList.optionFilterContext](#attr-picklistoptionfiltercontext) (if set) as DSRequest Properties.

 The fetch will be triggered when the pickList is first shown, or, you can set [autoFetchData:true](SelectItem.md#attr-selectitemautofetchdata) to fetch when the FormItem is first drawn.

-The pickList will not re-fetch its options each time it is opened, unless the pickList criteria have changed.
-Developers who want to explicitly force a new fetch can achieve this by overriding [PickList.getPickListFilterCriteria](#method-picklistgetpicklistfiltercriteria) to dynamically generate criteria that change whenever appropriate.
-For example, to force a new fetch every time the pickList is shown, the generated criteria could include a subcriterion for some arbitrary field with _operator_ `notEqual` and _value_ set to a something that will change each time the method runs, such as a date-stamp.

 Note that providing an initial value when [fetchMissingValues](FormItem.md#attr-formitemfetchmissingvalues) is enabled, or enabling [defaultToFirstOption](SelectItem.md#attr-selectitemdefaulttofirstoption), can also cause a fetch to be initiated immediately upon form creation.
 You can also call [PickList.fetchData](#method-picklistfetchdata) at any time to manually trigger a fetch.